-Ian MacGregor is President of the Society of Editors and Emeritus Editor of The Telegraph.
+Ian MacGregor is Chair of the Society of Editors and Emeritus Editor of The Telegraph.
 He previously worked for the Southern Evening Echo, South West News Service, the Press Association, Daily Express and Daily Mail.
 He was launch editor of the Metro newspapers, editor of the Scottish Daily Mail, and deputy editor of the Evening Standard.
 He was deputy editor of the Daily Telegraph, weekend editor of the The Telegraph and editor of the Sunday Telegraph.

 Barry McIlheney was CEO of the PPA, the industry body for all UK magazine media, for ten years.
 He is the former Editor and Publisher of such iconic brands as Smash Hits, Q, Empire, Elle, and The Face.
 He sits on the boards of the European Magazine Media Association and FIPP, the global media network.
 In 2018 he was awarded the Lifetime Achievement Award by the magazine industry in his native Ireland.

 Martin Trepte was formerly editor of the Maidenhead Advertiser and Windsor and Slough Express newspapers and has worked as a local newspaper journalist for more than 30 years.
 He is also involved with several grassroots charities and community organisations.
 In 2019 he was awarded the British Empire Medal for services to the newspaper industry and charity